ValoCookie/osu-Requests/README.md

 ## GitHub build

-The newest desktop build can also be provided through GitHub while a Microsoft Store update is being processed.
+Newer desktop builds are published through GitHub Releases first so beta fixes and smaller updates can ship without waiting for the Microsoft Store review cycle.

 Keep in mind that a standalone GitHub `.exe` may be unsigned, so Windows SmartScreen or Smart App Control can warn about or block it on some PCs.